AleG03/awsm/README.md

 -   ⚡️ **Fast & Reliable:** Written in Go, it's significantly faster and more robust than complex shell scripts.
 -   🧠 **Powerful Autocompletion:** Press `<TAB>` to complete commands, flags, and even your personal AWS profile names.
 -   🌐 **Console Login:** Quickly generate a federated sign-in URL to open the AWS Console with your current CLI session.
--   🛠️ **Safe & Contained Execution:** Run a single command under a specific profile without cluttering your main shell session using awsm exec.

 ## Table of Contents